Usnic acid: Biosynthesis

 Usnic acid is a polyketide biosynthesized via methylphloroacetophenone as an intermediate.

 Safety

 Usnic acid and its salts are idiosyncratically associated with severe hepatotoxicity and liver failure.
 Daily oral intake of 300–1350 mg over a period of weeks has led to severe hepatotoxicity in a number of persons.

-Sodium usniate was one ingredient in a product called "Lipokinetix" that was claimed to induce weight loss via an increase in metabolic rate.
+Sodium usnate was one ingredient in a product called "Lipokinetix" that was claimed to induce weight loss via an increase in metabolic rate.
 Lipokinetix has been the topic of an FDA warning in the USA due to potential hepatotoxicity, although it is unclear yet if any toxicity would be attributable to the aforementioned salt.
 Lipokinetix also contained norephedrine (PPA), caffeine, yohimbine and 3,5-diiodothyronine.

 Pharmacology

 Usnic acid has been found to have adrenergic activity in both frog and earthworm nerve junction models in preliminary research.

 Analytics

-It is possible to determine the content of usnic acid in lichen extract using reversed-polarity or high performance liquid chromatography. capillary zone electrophoretic analysis.
+It is possible to determine the content of usnic acid in lichen extract using reversed-polarity capillary zone electrophoresis or high performance liquid chromatography analysis.
+A spot test using anisaldehyde reagent was developed to detect usnic acid in lichens, producing a distinctive magenta color reaction that works reliably in the presence of most other lichen substances and can aid in identification, particularly in species where visual detection of usnic acid's natural pale yellow color is difficult.